1. Intro

 • a smoothed estimate of the gradient scale.

-For this reason, Adam is often summarized as a combination of Momentum + RMSProp.
+For this reason, Adam is often summarized as a combination of Momentum + RMSProp, with an additional bias correction that fixes the startup transient of plain RMSProp.

 Core idea